 GSAMI Management Committee.
 The duties and responsibilities of the Committee include receiving regular updates on GSAMI's businesses and reviewing business and operational performance.
-It has the GSAMI Co-Chief Executive Officers as its chairpersons.
+It has the GSAMI Co-Chief Executive Officers as its chairperson.
 The Committee also receives reports on significant regulatory matters and reviews GSAMI's financial condition and performance, as well as regular updates from the Chairperson of the GSAMI Executive Risk Committee, with reference to the current Board-approved GSAMI Risk Appetite Statement.

 GSAMI Executive Risk Committee.
 The Committee is responsible for directing and overseeing GSAMI's management in implementing the appropriate risk guidelines, policies and risk management strategy for the legal entity, including but not limited to taking steps reasonably designed to ensure adherence to risk tolerance levels and establishing an appropriate risk limit framework.
 Its membership includes the GSAMI Chief Financial Officer and Chief Compliance Officer, as well as other senior managers from the Asset Management business and relevant independent control and support functions.
 It has the GSAMI Chief Risk Officer as its chairperson.
 The Executive Risk Committee endeavours to meet at least on a monthly basis.
 Goldman Sachs and Goldman Sachs Asset Management are governed primarily on a global basis.
 However, given GSAMI's materiality to the Goldman Sachs business, regional and entity-specific governance arrangements are required and in place.
 There are a number of global firmwide governance structures, committees and working groups in place that also provide governance over the activities of GSAMI, the most significant of which are the GS Group Board of Directors, the Firmwide Audit Committee, the Firmwide Management Committee, the Firmwide Client and Business Standards Committee, the Firmwide Risk Committee and Firmwide Enterprise Risk Committee.

-There is representation from GSAMI senior management and executive directors on the key global Asset Management forums and on certain of the European regional subcommittees of key firmwide committees.
-As examples, GSAMI's Co-Chief Executive Officers are members of the European Management Committee (EMC)) and the GSAMI Chief Risk Officer is a member on the Asset Management Risk Working Group and the EMEA Operational Risk and Resilience Committee (EORRC).
+There is representation from GSAMI senior management and executive directors on the key global Asset Management forums and on certain of the European regional sub-committees of key firmwide committees.
+As examples, GSAMI's Co-Chief Executive Officers are members of the European Management Committee (EMC) and the GSAMI Chief Risk Officer is a member on the Asset Management Risk Working Group, the Asset Management Operational Risk and Resilience Council (AMORRC) and the EMEA Compliance and Operational Risk Committee (ECORC).